marco-rosner/EduBill/README.md

 In the Refund page, the list will show the invoices filtered by status in paid or partiallly refunded.

+## Apply Interest

+There a button on Header that will call a stored procedure ([code here](./database/applyInterest.pgsql)) on database (postgresql/supabase) to calculate the interest for all invoice that pass the due data and the status is not paid and has positive value on total_amount attribute.

 ## How to sync database model and create seed

 ```